lemmenri/global-checklist/README.md

 ### Searching cards:

 Search for cardnames, artists, creature types and sets.
-You'll get an overview of all available printings, languages and finishes (nonfoil, foil, etched and glossy).
+You'll get an overview of all available printings, languages and finishes (nonfoil, foil and etched).
 Also prices are shown if available.
 Switch to image view to see the cards in all different languages as well.

 ![search page](./screenshots/searchpage_list.png?raw=true)